 We will definitely be having snack in first grade every day.
 I have found that children learn much better when their minds are on their work and not on their empty stomachs.
-We will go through our snack supply pretty quickly with seventeen hungry children, so I will let you know when this supply needs to be replenished.
+We will go through our snack supply pretty quickly with eighteen hungry children, so I will let you know when this supply needs to be replenished.
 Keep us in mind if you are ever at a store where bulk snack items are available or if you see any great deals on something that would make a good snack.
 I do have a small refrigerator in our classroom that can store some items that need refrigeration.
 Some great snacks include fish crackers, animal crackers, and other bite size crackers, pretzels and even some cereals.

 Birthday treats are always welcome and appreciated by all!
 Please make sure to inform me ahead of time if you will be providing a treat for your child’s birthday.
 There are times when our birthdays will not fall on a school day in which case we will celebrate your child’s birthday at our and your earliest convince.
 All summer birthdays will be celebrated during the last week of school.
-I will contact you before we celebrate your child’s summer birthday.
+I will contact you before we celebrate our summer birthdays.
 Please do not send birthday invitations to school unless our whole class or all of the boys or girls are invited.
 I really appreciate your cooperation with this, as it helps to avoid hurt feelings and misunderstandings for those who are not invited.

 In a few weeks we will begin our “Super Star” program.
 Once a week a child will be selected to be our “Super Star”.
 This will be your child’s opportunity to bring in sharing items, pictures, special treats and/or visitors.
 All children will be notified on the Friday before their special week, and a poster will be sent home for your child to complete.
 Please be in touch with me in terms of treats or special visitors that may come in during this week so that I can plan accordingly.

 We will have sharing time occasionally, keep your eyes open for notes that ask for specific items to be shared at a particular time.
 Please do not allow your child to bring in toys or knickknacks to share if they are not our “Super Star” or if they have not been given instruction to do so.
 Our class time is so short and we do not have time for sharing every day.
 I appreciate your help with this matter.
-Please let me know about any special events happening in your family, new babies, company, vacations, or anything that would be important to share with our classroom friends.
+Please let me know about any special events happening in your family like new babies, special visitors, vacations, or anything that would be important to share with our classroom friends.

 During our first few days of school we have spent some time talking about our classroom and school behavior.
 Our class has come up with some important rules that if we all follow we are sure to have a great year together.
 Our rules are posted in the classroom and each child has signed and agreed to do their best to follow these rules.
 I will always report any serious problems to you.
-I will circle a behavior on your child’s homework sheet if I feel something happened during the school day that you need to be aware of.

 From time to time I will send home a book order form.
 There is no obligation for you to buy, but I do find that these clubs have many great deals and your orders help our classroom get free books that we can add to our classroom library.